LMSharma/BinaryImageClassification/README.md

 # BinaryImageClassification
-Binary Image classification using CNN.
+Binary Image Classification using CNN.
 Implemented using Keras and tensorflow as backend.
+For Image caption I have used OpenCV.